33mestre/java_base/CONTRIBUTING.md

 # Contributing to the Project

-Thank you for considering contributing to Sognisport!
+Thank you for considering contributing to shelson!
 Here are some guidelines to help you get started.

 ## How Can I Contribute?

 ### Reporting Bugs

-If you find a bug, please create an issue on [GitHub Issues](https://github.com/33mestre/sognisport/issues) and provide detailed information about the problem, including steps to reproduce, runtime environment, and any relevant error messages.
+If you find a bug, please create an issue on [GitHub Issues](https://github.com/33mestre/shelson/issues) and provide detailed information about the problem, including steps to reproduce, runtime environment, and any relevant error messages.

 ### Suggesting Improvements